gblpedia/katacoda-scenarios/hello-primehub/step6.md

 **Watch the installation**

-Open a new terminal, Terminal 2, and run the command to watch pods.
+Open **Terminal 2**, and execute the command to watch pods.
-`watch 'kubectl -n hub get pods'`{{copy}}
+`watch 'kubectl -n hub get pods'`{{execute}}

-Please ignores the status, `CreateContainerConfigError` until you see all of pods showing `Completed` or `Running`.
+Please wait and ignore the status, `CreateContainerConfigError` until you see all of pods showing `Completed` or `Running`.

-Go back to first Terminal and wait until you see messages:
+Then go back to first Terminal and wait until you see messages:

 ```
 NOTES: